hmlongco/RequestBuilder/README.md

     }
 }
 ```
-This particular generic data function decodes our data into a `UserResultType`.
+The data function shown makes the request and then decodes the resulting data into a `UserResultType`.
 Now it's a piece of cake to map out the array of users, make sure we're on the main thread, and then return.

 ### Data